HaoWeiHe/Multi-label-classification/README.md

 ## What's New

-* 4.0 Model with revised cost funcstion (in the process)
+* 4.0 Model with Focal Loss
+(This loss function aim to improve data imbalance situation)
 * 3.0 Transfer-learning - Model with `multiple output layers`
 * 3.1 Establish & tuning `LSTM` model.